ryanfernald/Juggling-Pattern-Animations/README.md

-# For the Visual Learners.
-And otherwise too complicated to explain.
+# For the Visual Learners, or otherwise too complicated to explain.

 Made with Synfig by Ryan.